 Program OverviewPrinter Friendly

-The Hospitality - Hotel Operations Management program offers you the business skills and acumen to work in a wide range of areas within this multifaceted industry.
-Those areas include front desk management, housekeeping operations, food and beverage management and human resources planning.
+The Hospitality - Hotel Operations Management program will offer you business skills and acumen to work in a wide range of areas within this multifaceted industry.
+Among these areas will be front desk management, housekeeping operations, food and beverage management, and human resources planning.

-Picture the look on guests' faces as they walk into the gorgeous lobby of a world-class hotel, are greeted by a helpful concierge and warmly welcomed to a perfectly-finished guest suite before enjoying a meal and exquisite service in the dining room.
-All of this is made possible by the hard work and dedication of graduates from the Hospitality - Hotel Operations Management program.
+Picture the look on guests' faces as they walk into the gorgeous lobby of a world-class hotel, are greeted by a helpful concierge, and warmly welcomed to a perfectly-finished guest suite before enjoying a meal and exquisite service in the dining room.
+All of this is made possible by the hard work and dedication of Hospitality - Hotel Operations Management program grads.

 It’s Your Shift Training and Awareness Program

 The program will include an innovative industry training and awareness certification, It’s Your Shift.
 The certification will equip you with crucial knowledge and provide current resources focused on sexual harassment prevention and safe practices for intervention as a frontline worker or manager.
 It will support you, as you enter the hospitality industry, to become a leader for the prevention of sexual harassment and contribute to the evolution of safe and welcoming work environments.

 Tourism HR Canada has honoured Centennial's Hospitality – Hotel Operations Management two-year diploma program and Hospitality and Tourism Administration three-year advanced diploma program with its SMART + Premium status, which means the programs exceed basic tourism industry standards.
 Centennial College is among the first post-secondary institutions in Canada to receive the SMART accreditation — and the only one to have two programs recognized for demonstrating tourism-related programming that exceeds industry standards.